chrokh/toow-old/_sources/chapters/replace-conditional-with-polymorphism.md

 # Replace conditional with polymorphism

 Instead of relying on long chains of conditionals, we can use this principle to elegantly dispatch behavior based on the object's type.
-The term 'replace conditional with polymorphism' refers to a [refactoring](refactoring) popularized by the book [Refactoring by Martin Fowler](https://geni.us/DABBqp).
+The term 'replace conditional with polymorphism' was popularized by Martin Fowlers book, [Refactoring](https://geni.us/DABBqp)'.
 It's aptly named because we're taking code that uses conditionals and rewrite it so that it instead uses polymorphism.

 ```{admonition} Key point
 Using polymorphism can eliminate the need for explicit conditionals in your code, leading to more readable and maintainable solutions.